PeanutBlog

 Weeds can be hugely damaging to peanut crops, especially during the first 45 days of growth, and can reduce yield by 30-60%.
 Mechanical and chemical weeding is therefore key.

-Premature harvesting of peanut pods lowers your yield, oil content, and the quality of your seeds.
-Equally, late harvesting can result in increased Aspergillus flavus infection (yellow mould) and aflatoxin contamination.
+Premature harvesting of peanut pods can lead to reduced yield, lower oil content, and compromised seed quality.
+Conversely, delayed harvesting may increase the risk of Aspergillus flavus infection (yellow mould) and aflatoxin contamination.

-Once you have identified that your peanut crop has reached optimum maturity, take one of the following three harvesting approaches:
+Once you've determined that your peanut crop has reached peak maturity, consider one of the following three harvesting methods:

-2. Provide light surface irrigation 2-3 days before harvesting and use a blade harrow to cut the plant roots 12-15 cm below the soil surface.
-Then manually pull the plants.
+Provide light surface irrigation 2-3 days before harvesting, then use a blade harrow to cut the plant roots 12-15 cm below the soil surface before manually pulling the plants.

-3. If irrigation water is scarce, use a plough or tractor-driven digger to loosen the soil, and then manually remove the plants.
+In situations where irrigation water is limited, use a plough or tractor-driven digger to loosen the soil, followed by manual removal of the plants.

 After cleaning and grading, store the dry pods in gunny sacks and stack them up to 10 bags high in separate stacks so that air can freely circulate.
 The bags should be piled on wooden planks to avoid damage from dampness.
 Dusting the bags with 5% Lindane® will protect the pods from many storage pests.